Technical

 When to Be Concerned: Red Flag Codes

 • TC 810: Refund Freeze.
-This is a more serious hold, often related to the Fraud Detection or Frivolous Return units.
+This is a more serious hold, often related to Fraud Detection or Frivolous Return units.

 • TC 971: Notice Issued.
 Check your Online Account or mail for a CP05 or CP63 notice.